 “Everyone is entitled to his own nostalgia.”
 James Wolcott

-Earlier this week we headed to pick up our completed tax returns at the office in Swansea, where they have been calculated for us for over twenty-five years.
-I was coming from a predawn visit to the gym followed by a semi-annual doctor’s checkup.
-No prior time for breakfast, so we stopped at a local diner we had not previously tried.
+Earlier this week we stopped at a local diner we had not previously tried.
 Another guilty pleasure is checking out new diners.
 One stop is sufficient to rate the home fries and coffee; the rest of breakfast is hard to ruin.
 Whether we ever go a second time is almost entirely based on those two criteria.
 The parking lot was full of clearly local cars with only a couple less than five years old.
 A good sign.

 The menu was on the chalk board and one simple sheet of paper encapsulated in plastic.
 Each item was unembellished with elaborate description.
 The specials included an omelet with a spicy Portuguese sausage.
 The odor was coffee, bacon with a faint overtone of old grease and a combination of worn wood and linoleum curled in the corners.
 White eight by eleven notices were pinned to a bulletin board and taped on some windows advertising local handyman services, school plays and an upcoming meeting at town hall regarding changing rules at the transfer and recycling station.

 The waitress was just this side of indifferent, but wary and quick to our booth.
 Perfect.
-Most of the tables were occupied and almost every round red Naugahyde stool on a stainless-steel post at the counter had an ample behind on it, even a few plumber’s cracks.
+Most of the tables were occupied and almost every round red Naugahyde stool on a stainless-steel post at the counter had a behind on it, ranging from skinny to ample with even a few plumber’s cracks.
 Knowing laughter at the counter with a well-known customer.
 Our waitress pretended shock, smiled lasciviously, and proclaimed for the room, “And you kiss your mutha with that mouth!”
 She was not crabbing over towards a safe space.
 We were for the most part ignored by the regulars, but it was a benign neglect.
 Catch an eye and get a quick smile, but the furtive eye was not easily caught.
 Most were involved in conversation with two or three fellow diners, conversations that started twenty years ago with daily or weekly updates.